ViralTexts/gtr-clusters/clusters/18710629-sn84026753-FutureoftheNegro.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-’ with good intentions, of some
+with good intentions, of some
 of the original evil may be permanent, and that the | ading. a “tadiek* sad : :
 five millions ofcolored people may prosper improve |v, ing, &amp; radical, and not rery instructive.
 psrebed Shut ate 7k | The quality of his judgment may be inferred froma
-and multiply in th
+and multiply in the
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://iiif.archive.org/image/iiif/2/sim_boston-commonwealth_1871-07-01_9_44%2Fsim_boston-commonwealth_1871-07-01_9_44_jp2.zip%2Fsim_boston-commonwealth_1871-07-01_9_44_jp2%2Fsim_boston-commonwealth_1871-07-01_9_44_0000.jp2/pct:54.671053,25.606358,23.355263,1.692641/600,/0/default.jpg"/>
 </td>